 Having to buy a new wardrobe as her waistline shrinks has been a bit of a challenge for Susut too.
 Her husband jokes that she should just be renting her new clothes because she’s sure to drop even more weight with the help of Dr. Berg’s tips.

 Susut found her main sources of support in Myers and in Dr. Berg and his social media channel Dr. Berg Keto and IF Lab.
 Dr. Berg helped Susut pay less attention to the scale and learn the truth about her diabetes instead.
-“As a diabetic, you know a lot about how high sugar levels affect you, but not high insulin levels,” said Susut.
+“As a diabetic, you know a lot about how high sugar levels affect you, but not high Fat Storing Hormone levels,” said Susut.
 “Dr. Berg really helped me understand a lot.”

 “I really wish I would’ve started sooner,” said Susut.
 “I could’ve avoided becoming diabetic.”
 She urges people who are interested in Keto to start now and quit waiting to begin your journey to health.
 Susut has first-hand experience with letting pharmaceuticals dictate her life and now she’s taking responsibility and seeing results.
 “Overall, I think the best part is really feeling like I am taking care of myself and giving my body its best chance of a healthy future,” Susut said.

 “Thank you, thank you Dr. Berg for all you have done and continue to do for all of us,” says Susut.
 “You have made such a difference in so many people’s lives and we couldn’t have done it without your support.
 I look forward to sending you another update in a few months.
 God bless you.”

 Favorite Way to Exercise: Susut loves to walk.
 Instead of having coffee or lunch with friends, she invites them on a walk.
 She saves some money that way, too!